-Jason Lyman, MD, MS is an Associate Professor of Biomedical Informatics and currently serves as Associate Chief Medical Information Officer for Informatics for the UVA Health System.
+Jason Lyman, MD, MS is an Associate Professor of Biomedical Informatics and currently serves as Associate Chief Medical Information Officer for Informatics for UVA Health, as well as Director of the Division of Biomedical Informatics in the Department of Public Health Sciences.
 Dr. Lyman completed his undergraduate medical training at the University of Vermont, followed by an internship in Pediatrics at UC-San Francisco with a subsequent NLM-funded fellowship and master’s degree in Medical Informatics at Oregon Health and Science University.
 In his current capacity, he provides medical informatics leadership and support for the Medical Center and the School of Medicine, working to develop and implement strategies to optimize the EHR for safe, high quality patient care, while providing physician leadership in data and documentation standardization initiatives to enable re-use of data for quality assessment, research, and education.
-As Medical Director of the Clinical Data Repository, he oversees strategic direction of our research data warehouse, which enables secure, appropriate access to clinical and administrative data for biomedical investigators and outcomes researchers.

 M.D., 1997, University of Vermont